Contact clerking team

 Cases of note:

-- Jennings v Human Fertilisation and Embryology Authority [2022] EWHC 1619 (Fam) - Case concerning the lawfulness of the posthumous storage of embryos; interpretation of the Human Fertilisation and Embryology Act by reference to Article 8
+- Jennings v Human Fertilisation and Embryology Authority [2022] EWHC 1619 (Fam) - case concerning the lawfulness of the posthumous storage of embryos, based on reading down the Human Fertilisation and Embryology Act to give effect to Article 8 rights

-Judgment - Simone v Chancellor of the Exchequer [2019] EWHC 2609 (Admin) - Challenge to the ongoing failure to allocate sufficient resources for the provision of special educational needs, raising arguments about the public sector equality duty and Article 14, read with Article 2 of the First Protocol
+- Simone v Chancellor of the Exchequer [2019] EWHC 2609 (Admin) - challenge to the ongoing failure to allocate sufficient reasons for the provision of special educational needs, raising arguments about the public sector equality duty and Article 14, read with Article 2 of the First Protocol

-Judgment- no link - R (AR) v Chief Constable of Greater Manchester Police [2018] UKSC 47 - Case challenging on Article 8 grounds the inclusion of information regarding allegations of rape and acquittal in an enhanced criminal record certificate
+- R (AR) v Chief Constable of Greater Manchester Police [2018] UKSC 47 - case challenging on Article 8 grounds the inclusion of information regarding allegations of rape and acquittal in an enhanced criminal record certificate

-Judgment - R (Dennehy) v Secretary of State for Justice and Sodexo Ltd [2016] EWHC 1219 - Whether the segregation of a prisoner serving a whole life sentence amounted to a breach of Article 3
+- R (Dennehy) v Secretary of State for Justice and Sodexo Ltd [2016] EWHC 1219 - whether the segregation of a prisoner serving a whole life sentence breached Article 3

 Inquests and Inquiries

-Jenni is Counsel to the Infected Blood Inquiry, which since 2018 has been examining the circumstances in which thousands of individuals were infected with HIV/hepatitis through blood and blood products.
-In this role she has questioned government ministers (past and present), civil servants, leading clinicians and expert witnesses across a range of fields.
-It has also been her responsibility to help those infected and affected to tell their stories.
+Jenni has substantial experience in the conduct of public inquiries.
+In 2018 Jenni was appointed Counsel to the Infected Blood Inquiry, which has examined the circumstances in which thousands of individuals were infected with HIV/hepatitis through blood and blood products.
+She was involved in all aspects of the Inquiry’s work – from consultation on the terms of reference, identifying appropriate lines of investigation, and leading the questioning of witnesses, through to assisting with the Chair’s work on the report (which was published in May 2024) and the complexities of the warning letter process.
+In this role she has questioned government ministers (past and present, including the then Prime Minister), civil servants, leading clinicians and expert witnesses across a range of fields.
+It was also her responsibility to help those infected and affected to tell their stories.

-She represented the Yorkshire Ambulance Service in the inquest into the deaths of spectators at the Hillsborough Stadium disaster from 2014-2016, and the North West Ambulance Service in the early stages of the Manchester Arena Bombing Public Inquiry.
+Jenni represented the Yorkshire Ambulance Service in the inquests into the deaths of spectators at the Hillsborough Stadium disaster from 2014-2016.

-Jenni has conducted a standards investigation into the conduct of a councillor and council leader, and has advised local authorities on the conduct of standards investigations.
+Jenni has conducted a standards investigation into the conduct of a council leader, and has advised local authorities on the conduct of standards investigations.

 Regulatory and Disciplinary